powerprof/hardware/README.md

 PowerProf is a current monitor for embedded systems.
 You can use it to get accurate current consumption data for any workload or operating conditions, and then use that information to design battery-based systems with just the right amount of capacity.

-There are currently two supported microcontrollers - the Teensy 3.6 and the Wemos D1 Mini.
-The Teensy version supports communication over USB, while the Wemos D1 Mini supports USB and WiFi.
-Both boards use the [INA260 current sensor](https://www.ti.com/lit/ds/symlink/ina260.pdf) from Texas Instruments.
-There are two variants of the Wemos D1 Mini board - one uses the INA260 breakout board from Adafruit, and the other uses an INA260 directly.
+There are currently three supported microcontrollers - the Teensy 3.6, the LOLIN D1 Mini, and the LOLIN D32.
+The Teensy version supports communication over USB, the LOLIN D1 Mini supports USB and WiFi, and the LOLIN D32 supports USB, WiFi, and BLE.
+All boards use the [INA260 current sensor](https://www.ti.com/lit/ds/symlink/ina260.pdf) from Texas Instruments.
+There are two variants of the LOLIN D1 Mini board - one uses the INA260 breakout board from Adafruit, and the other uses an INA260 directly.

 ## Specifications